Parental responsibility: birth parents, adoption and surrogacy (accessible version)

 The adoption agency or Guardian Ad litem (a guardian appointed by the court) has parental responsibility.

-You must ask the customer to send you the freeing order to confirm who has parental responsibility.
+You must ask the customer to send you the freeing order to confirm who has parental responsibility and deal with the application accordingly.

 Pending adoptions: Scotland

-If there’s a court order declaring the child is free for adoption, parental responsibility transfers to the adoption agency until the adoption is finalised and the adoptive parents get PR.
+If there is a court order declaring the child is free for adoption, parental responsibility transfers to the adoption agency until the adoption is finalised and the adoptive parents get PR.
+If this is the case you must process the application as a child in care of the local authority and get the appropriate consent.

 Pending adoption: moving overseas